HenryGinn/Optomechanics-Data-Analysis/README.md

 This part of the program looks at transmission curves and is controlled by "Transmission Analysis Interface".
 Below are a range of its features

 - Plot groups of transmission curves overlayed on top of each other with no processing, either before any processing or after they have been aligned.
 The number of lines on each subplot and the number of subplots can be specified.

+## Frequency Comb Analysis

+## To Do List

+- Update folder structure in all of the docs